Herbs to Heal the Gut in 2024

 Chamomile

 Chamomile is widely used as a soothing plant, but it also has advantages for intestinal health.
-It can soothe digestive issues, reduce inflammation, and promote relaxation in the digestive tract.
-Chamomile tea can be an excellent remedy for bloating and discomfort after meals.
+It can ease stomach problems, reduce inflammation, and promote rest in the intestinal system.
+Chamomile tea can be an excellent cure for bloating and pain after meals.

 Traditional medicinal systems including Ayurveda in India, Traditional Chinese Medicine, and Greco-Roman medicine widely utilized herbs to promote many elements of health.
 Records showing the medical use of plants extend back as early as 3000 BC.